 We know you are angry about all of the things you are learning about this “deal making.”
 The task at hand is the pending BLM report to Congress that will determine how funding is allocated and what portions of the “ask” will be funded.

-We created an abbreviated piece that gives you important context.
-(HERE)
+We created an abbreviated piece that gives you important context. (part one HERE)

 The two reports, the draft run